oferchen/hclalign/README.md

 - `--use-terraform-schema`: derive schema via `terraform providers schema -json`
 - `--types`: comma-separated list of block types to align (defaults to `variable`)
 - `--all`: align all supported block types (mutually exclusive with `--types`)
-- `--sort-unknown`: lexicographically sort attributes not covered by the schema
+- `--prefix-order`: lexicographically sort attributes not covered by the schema

 ## Atomic Writes and BOM Preservation